avisi-cloud/workshop-ame-gitops/assignments/04-install-fluxcd.md

 We will now be installing fluxcd and integrating it with your Kubernetes cluster.

+**If you are doing this with a team: these steps should only be done once per cluster**

 ## Tasks

 - [Install fluxcd](https://fluxcd.io/flux/installation/) locally (`brew install fluxcd/tap/flux`)
 - [Fork this repository](https://github.com/avisi-cloud/workshop-ame-gitops/fork) to your own Github profile or organisation.
+(Only one person per team should do this.
+You should give your other team members access to the forked repository.)
 - Bootstrap fluxcd in your cluster (See below).
 - Observe Kubernetes deployments being installed in your cluster (`kubectl get deploy -A`).